Azure/azure-powershell/documentation/migration-guides/Az.4.1.0-migration-guide.md

 The property `Metadata` of type `Microsoft.Azure.Commands.OperationalInsights.Models.PSSearchListSavedSearchResponse` has been removed.

 ### `Get-AzOperationalInsightsSavedSearchResult`
-The cmdlet `Get-AzOperationalInsightsSavedSearchResult` has been removed.
+The cmdlet `Get-AzOperationalInsightsSavedSearchResult` was not supported by SDK anymore and has been removed.

 ### `Get-AzOperationalInsightsSearchResult`
-The cmdlet `Get-AzOperationalInsightsSearchResult` has been removed.
+The cmdlet `Get-AzOperationalInsightsSearchResult` was not supported by SDK anymore and has been removed.

 ### `Get-AzOperationalInsightsStorageInsight`
 The property `PortalUrl` of type `Microsoft.Azure.Commands.OperationalInsights.Models.PSWorkspace` has been removed.